Hawkeye wrestling: Inside the decision to pull Spencer Lee’s redshirt

-IOWA CITY, Ia. — Long before Wednesday’s big news, there was a moment that a young Spencer Lee would never forget — one that showed him just how special Carver-Hawkeye Arena could be during the cold winter months.
+IOWA CITY, Ia. — Long before the big news Jan.
+3, there was a moment that a young Spencer Lee would never forget — one that showed him just how special Carver-Hawkeye Arena could be during the cold winter months.

 The Hawkeyes were wrestling Penn State that night, and Lee was in middle school at the time.
 He sat with Jody Strittmatter, his coach at Young Guns Wrestling Club and a former Iowa wrestling All-American, when former Iowa star Tony Ramos pinned his Nittany Lion opponent.

 “It got so loud that I couldn’t even hear myself think,” Lee said Wednesday afternoon.
 “I was sitting next to my coach, and I told him, ‘I think I’d look pretty good in black and gold.’”

 That was the first time Lee envisioned himself running through the tunnel inside Carver for a wrestling dual.
 Jan.
 3, that vision will come true.
 Lee, a true freshman, is expected to wrestle at 125 pounds on Friday when No. 4 Iowa hosts Michigan State.
 The dual is set for 7 p.m.